nmaguiar/openaf-docs/docs/reference/scope.md

 __io.writeLineNDJSON(aNDJSONFile, aObj, aEncode)__

 ````
-Writes aObj into a single line on aNDJSONFile (newline delimited JSON).
-Optionally you can provide an encoding.
+Writes aObj into a single line on aNDJSONFile (newline delimited JSON) (or an output stream).
+Optionally you can provide an encoding (only is a string filename is provided)
 ````
 ### ioSetNIO